 - If Silvia leaves her pensions in her UK plans a ‘death tax charge’ of up to 55% would be applied before any distribution to her heirs.
 This charge doesn’t apply with a QROPS and, in fact, if the underlying investments are made through an ‘Assurance Vie’ the total remaining fund would be transferred to her spouse and any potential tax would only be payable on his demise.
 This means Silvia’s children would eventually inherit her pension pot.
 This is a much better outcome than leaving her pensions in the UK schemes.

 - Another major advantage of investing in this type of pension is the availability of ‘open architecture’ for the underlying investments.
-Put simply, this means Silvia can invest in almost any investment fund available world-wide.
-This is in stark contrast from her current situation whereby she is restricted to only a few options for each pension.
+Put simply, this means Silvia can invest in almost any investment fund available worldwide.
+This is in stark contrast to her current situation whereby she is restricted to only a few options for each pension.

 - The majority of QROPS allow up to 30% of a pension pot to be withdrawn in cash on pension commencement.
 Care has to be taken in terms of local tax legislation, however, a good adviser can calculate the best way to do this.
 In France, it may well be best to invest in an Assurance Vie, for example as they provide significant tax benefits for investors.
 Most EU countries have their own version of tax beneficial investment products so it’s important to be aware of this.